ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mlp_three_layer/uz_mlp_three_layer.rst

   Calculation start on a rising edge of ``enable_nn``.
   Can be triggered either by software (AXI) or by external port from PL.

+disable_pl_trigger

+  If set, the trigger from the PL is disabled.
+  Thus, a rising edge on enable_nn from the PL does not trigger a calculation and the calculation can only triggered from the PS.
+  Intended to be used for debugging purposes if the PL trigger is connected to a reoccurring trigger such as the PWM or ADC IP-Core.

 use_axi_input

   Network uses the FPGA inputs for the feedforward pass if ``use_axi_input`` is FALSE.
 If ``use_axi_input`` is true, the inputs from the AXI signals are used.